 - Measles, mumps, rubella (MMR) students born before January 1, 1957 are required to provide proof of one (1) MMR; students born after January 1, 1957 must provide proof of two (2) MMR's.
-In the event an individual chooses to provide a titer for MMR, a copy of the positive titer results showing immunity to all 3 (measles, mumps, & rubella) must be submitted. - Varicella (Chickenpox)- documentation of 2 doses separated by 28 days or documentation of immunity to disease by results of a titer; - Tetanus- injection must be dated within the last 10 years; - Hepatitis B series- all students must have: - a) Started the first injection of the series or; - b) Completed the Hepatitis B series or; - c) Signed a waiver or; - d) Submitted positive titer results. - Must be fully vaccinated against COVID-19 or have an approved religious or medical exemption; - The influenza immunization is required annually for all enrolled students. - Tuberculin (TB) Testing- A tuberculin skin test must be submitted by the 1st day of class.
+In the event an individual chooses to provide a titer for MMR, a copy of the positive titer results showing immunity to all 3 (measles, mumps, & rubella) must be submitted. - Varicella (Chickenpox)- documentation of 2 doses separated by 28 days or documentation of immunity to disease by results of a titer; - Tetanus- injection must be dated within the last 10 years; - Hepatitis B series- all students must have: - a) Started the first injection of the series or; - b) Completed the Hepatitis B series or; - c) Signed a waiver or; - d) Submitted positive titer results. - The influenza immunization is required annually for all enrolled students. - Tuberculin (TB) Testing- A tuberculin skin test must be submitted by the 1st day of class.
 Results of TB skin test may not be more than 30 (thirty) days old on the first day of class.
 A student or applicant with a positive Tuberculin Skin Test is referred to the Arkansas Department of Health or a private physician for follow through care.